-In summary, virtually every one of Alma's recorded sermons, whether they were formal discourses or spontaneous addresses, are characterized by the recollection of one or more features of his three-day conversion experience.
-The exceptions are his long prayer offered just before he and his companions began their work among the people of Zoram (Alma 31:26-35)

-and his final words to his son Helaman which included his dire prophecy about the eventual extinction of their people (Alma 45:2-14).
+Virtually every one of Alma's recorded sermons, whether it was a formal discourse or a spontaneous address, is characterized by the recollection of one or more features of his three-day conversion experience.
+The exceptions are his long prayer offered just before he and his companions began their work among the people of Zoram (see Alma 31:26-35) and his final words to his son Helaman which included his dire prophecy about the eventual extinction of their people (see Alma 45:2-14).
 Perhaps the element most frequently alluded to is the appearance of the angel of the Lord.
 Further, Alma frequently referred to the captivity and deliverance of earlier generations, whether the Israelite slaves or his Nephite forebears, the memory of which was specifically enjoined on him by the angel.
-An important connection, not made as often, concerned the association of exodus-like deliverances with the power of deliverance manifested in Jesus' atonement.
-In quite a different vein, Alma repeatedly mentioned the fate of the wicked in terrifying language and imagery which he similarly used to describe his own horror at facing God at the final judgment.
+An important connection, not made as often, concerned the association of Exodus-like deliverances with the power of deliverance manifested in Jesus' atonement.
+In quite a different vein, Alma repeatedly mentioned the fate of the wicked in terrifying language and imagery that he similarly used to describe his own horror at facing God at the Final Judgment.
 In addition, almost as a counterbalance, he also regularly noted the unspeakable joy and light that believers would experience if they would accept Jesus' redemption.
-A final ingredient is his testimony of what had happened as a result of his determination and actions to bring others to accept Jesus' atonement: to be "born of God," to taste "as I have tasted," and to see "eye to eye as I have seen" (Alma 36:26).
+A final ingredient is his testimony of what happened as a result of his determination and actions to bring others to accept Jesus' atonement to be "born of God," to taste "as I have tasted," and to see "eye to eye as I have seen" (Alma 36:26).